After surviving pandemic, Stephanie Izard, Billy Dec plan to expand their food empires

 For Izard, tough times forced her to lay off scores of workers at her four Chicago restaurants, according to state filings.
 The layoff notices, required by state law, said 55 people would lose their jobs at Izard’s flagship Girl & the Goat, with another 96 layoffs at spinoff diner/bakery Little Goat.
 The Chinese restaurant Duck Duck Goat shed 42 workers and another 85 were laid off by the company running her Cabra cevicheria.

-Despite that, all Izard’s restaurants survived — something she attributes to a combination of strong partners, scaling down and the fact that Chicagoans really back restaurants they love.
+Despite that, all Izard’s restaurants survived — something she attributes to a combination of strong partners, scaling down, and the fact that Chicagoans really support therestaurants they love.

 “My partners were very supportive and made sure we were able to pull through,” she said.
 “It’s always better to be in Chicago as a restaurateur.
 It’s just a great city and the patrons have supported the restaurants through everything.”

-Dec echoed Izard’s sentiments, saying what sets the city apart from other, more transient cities, is its deep roots.
+Dec echoed Izard’s sentiments, saying what sets the city apart from other, more transient locales, is its deep roots.

 “Growing up in Chicago, living in Chicago, I think you’re built to withstand trauma.
 You know you came from a history where the city burned down and were able to rebuild, so you know it’s in your genes,” Dec said.